vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 I personally use online editor [Stackedit](https://stackedit.io) and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
 But you don't really have to stick to any of these, don't hesitate to make your own research in this field.

 #### Setting up your repository on GitHub
-Github is going to play significant part of our website function.
-In this part we describ
+Github is going to play significant role in your blog.
+It stores your .md content files.
+We are even going to deloy entire project

 Since we have not database, all we need to store is the content, .md files in our case.